nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - The default view when the application launches is the student details.
 - The only valid parameters are `contacts` or `asg`

+Examples:

-- `view contacts` toggles the view to display the student's contact details for each student listed.
+- `view contacts`: toggles the view to display the student's contact details for each student listed.
-- `view asg` toggles the view to display the assignment completion status and/or grade for each student.
+- `view asg`: toggles the view to display the assignment completion status and/or grade for each student.

 ### List modules: `lsmod`